cnorick/curse-of-strahd-notes/Misc/Vistani.md

 	- It is the burden of the Vistani's great gift that their own fates can't be divined
 - Vistani curses are potent, but they are invoked with great caution
 - Vistani know that to curse one who is undeserving of such punishment can have grave consequences for the one who utters such a curse
-- Ravens carry lost souls within them, so killing one is bad
+- Ravens carry lost souls within them, so killing one is bad luck.
+(The ravens don't carry lost sols within)

+## Vistani Curses
+#todo

+## Evil Eye